aarongustafson/aaron-gustafson.com/src/posts/2019-02-02-ive-learned-so-much-from-chenjerai-kumanyika.md

   ordinal: second
 ---

 If you aren’t a podcast nerd like me, you may not be familiar with the name [Chenjerai Kumanyika](https://twitter.com/catchatweetdown).
-My first introduction to his thoughtful and matter-of-fact approach to race relations, black history, and more came when I started listening to the [Uncivil podcast](https://www.gimletmedia.com/uncivil).
+My first introduction to his thoughtful and matter-of-fact approach to race relations, Black history, and more came when I started listening to the [Uncivil podcast](https://www.gimletmedia.com/uncivil).

 <!-- more -->